top of page

 • Pitiful Kin: Here the village people.

-• to be bought out and mercifully gathered: Poor people were given assurance to live in village next to theater and multiplexes etc.
+• to be bought out and mercifully gathered: Poor people were given assurance to live in village next to theatre and multiplexes etc.

 Lines (27-31)